top of page

 • Migration

-On the day I searched, I noticed religious records for Venezuela and divorce records from Africa.
+On the day I searched, I noticed religious records from Venezuela and divorce records from Africa.

 Search For Records in Specific Place

-Let's say we wanted to look in Ontario, Canada.
+Let's say we want to look in Ontario, Canada.
 As you type in that location, you'll also see several historically accurate location names.

 • Ontario, Canada